 Other signs you might need leaning residential chimney repair include:

 - Visible metal straps keeping the chimney in place

 - Chimney pressing against opening to one side or the other in attic

 - Chimney beginning to split down the middle

 - Cracks where chimney meets the foundation

 Because chimney structural problems often link to foundation issues, it’s important to take action quickly if you see warning signs.

 Charlotte: 704-545-0206 | Asheville: 828-274-2101 | South Carolina: 803-802-2477

 What to Do If Your Chimney Is Leaning or Falling

-The piers are simply drilled down into the soil strata to reach more firm, stable soil below.
+In this sort of leaning residential chimney repair service, the piers are simply drilled down into the soil strata to reach more firm, stable soil below.
 Then, a bracket is attached to the foundation to provide permanent support.
 The helical piers can be loaded immediately and create very little disturbance to the surrounding landscape.